SAMKURA/Statistic/README.md

 ![week 10.3.png](https://github.com/Avonik/ASDA_2025_newGroup_4_Portfolio/blob/main/additional_material/images/week10.3.png)
 The graph shows that supply chain activities consistently contribute more to household food consumption emissions than production activities across all income groups.
 The most dramatic difference between these groups are in **Upper middle income countries**, where average permutation importance of supply chaing group is **36.8%** and for production group is just **1.3%**.
 This can be explained by diet composition and food sourcing patterns in these countries: households tend to consume more processed, packaged, and imported foods, which involve energy-intensive transportation, processing, and retail stages.
 Also The lower middle income group is quite interesting because both, emission from production and supply chain are highest. **The lower middle income** group reflects a greater share of contributions from production activities since their households depend largely on staple and local foods, so that farming is consequently the main source of their emissions.
 On the other hand, wealthier groups eat a greater proportion of processed and imported foods for which supply chain activities account for the largest part of the emissions footprint.

+## Conclusion
+The global emissions of food consumed in households are mainly the result of **post-production supply chain activities**.
+According to the analysis, these activities account for as much as **88% of the global impact**, while production factors contribute a mere **12%.** The supply chain emissions are the major factor contributing to almost all regions and income groups, with the exception of North America and lower middle-income households, where production has a larger share.
+These findings highlight that **targeted mitigation in processing, transport, retail, and packaging** is key to reducing food-related emissions, with regional and income-specific strategies needed to address production-related impacts.